 In this quick coffee brewing guide, you’ll learn how to make moka pot espresso that even your Italian Nonni’s will be proud of.

-Step 1: Prepare the moka pot
+Step 1: Prepare the stovetop espresso pot

 Separate your stovetop machine into its three parts by unscrewing it at the middle.
 When the top chamber comes off, you’ll find the filter basket resting inside the water tank.